The ABCDEs of Cover

 Bear in mind, though, that in the ‘States, return fire must be ACCURATE.
 There is no such thing as “acceptable” collateral damage outside of a war zone, because you are responsible for the final resting place of any bullet you launch.
 Avoid even saying the words “suppressive fire” in a Stateside context.

-B: Body armor and ballistic shields / helmets–You probably don’t carry a ballistic shield at the mall, but each of my kids have a light panel of Level IIIA armor in their school backpacks.
+B: Body armor and ballistic shields / helmets–You probably don’t carry a ballistic shield at the mall, but each of my kids had a light panel of Level IIIA armor in their school backpacks.
 Vests and even helmets are available on the civilian market.

 Scott S of S3 Global Consulting displays a ballistic armor panel you can slip into a laptop pocket of your backpack.